thecypherzen/AirBnB_clone_v4/README.md

   - update attributes of an object
   - destroy an object

+## What is AirBnB_clone_v4? ##
+It's the fourth step in buiding our [AirBnb_clone]().
+In this step of the journey, we add we make our project to load data from our database so it's dynamic.
+The features it adds are as follows:
+- First

 <br/>
 ## The Console Explained ##
 ### How to Use ###